Stuffed Bunny Pattern {With Crochet Overalls}

 An Easy Level Stuffed Bunny Knitting Pattern

-This is an easy pattern for those of you who are advanced beginner level, and the techniques you will need to know are casting on, casting off, knit, and purl stitches.
+This is an easy pattern for those of you who are at the advanced beginner level, and the techniques you will need to know are casting on, casting off, knitting, and purling stitches.

-You will also have to shape, through simple increases and decreases.
+You will also have to shape through simple increases and simple decreases.

-If you want to make the crochet overalls/pants the knitted bunny is wearing you will also need some crochet knowledge.
+You will also need some crochet knowledge if you want to make the crochet overalls/pants the knitted bunny is wearing.

 The Yarn I Used To Knit The Bunny